filiphric/how-to-start-unflaking-your-tests/pages/01_flakiness.md

 ![](/images/cory.png){class="w-140"}

 <!--
+- because: as mentioned in this tweet
+- flaky app will result in flaky test
 - I actually believe quite strongly, that although we often talk about flaky tests, it’s actually the application that’s flaky
-- as mentioned in this tweet
-- but tools can help - actually a lot
+- but tools **can** help - actually a lot
-- one of the ways to tackle flaky apps is retryability -->
+- one of the ways to tackle flaky apps is retryability
+- e.g cypress and playwright have this
+-->

 ---